YottaDB/YDBDoc/ProgGuide/langfeat.rst

 M names are case sensitive.
 That is, M treats ABC, Abc, ABc, AbC ABC, and abc as six different names.

 M does not restrict the length of names in the main body of the standard.
 However, the portability section of the standard recommends limiting names to a maximum of eight (8) characters.
-YottaDB/GT.M's limit of 31 characters applies to:
+YottaDB's limit of 31 characters applies to:

-* Local variables names
+* Local variable names
-* Global variables names
+* Global variable names
 * Routine names
 * Source and object file names (not including the extension)
 * Label names